riverofspring/ctfs/gacha.md

 So I stared at this challenge for two whole hours because I kept trying different combinations of images and passphrases for ``-encipher`` and ``-decipher``.
 I got nowhere sadg.

-Somewhere down the line, I realized that if I pass an enciphered image back through encipiher with the same key, I get the same image back.
+Somewhere down the line, I realized that if I pass an enciphered image back through encipher with the same key, I get the same image back.
 That's just AES at work.

 That didn't really help me too much, so I went to sleep at 4 AM.